Five steps to waste efficiency

 The Business Recycling website and hotline lists both private and local government recycling services (including collection, transport or drop-off points) across Queensland and Australia.
 It allows businesses to search by type of material and location so that they can easily find the recycling services they want.

 Businesses need to understand how to secure the most appropriate collection arrangement for the recoverable materials they produce.
-As part of investigating what can be recycled, businesses also need to consider what impacts their waste or recycling contract arrangements are going to have on their ability to recycle.
+As part of investigating what can be recycled, businesses also need to consider what impacts their waste or recycling contract arrangements (see availability) are going to have on their ability to recycle.

 The first contact should be the current waste service provider who may be a private operator or the local council.